A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: System Description

 \subsubsection{Ebit Generation}

 At each time step, every fiber link --- and thus every physical queue --- generates a random number of ebits $a_{ij}(t)$.
-This term can be seen as an open interface to the specific random process that models ebit generation and it is modeled hereafter as a Poisson process of constant mean value $\alpha_{ij}\geq0$ for generality.
+This term can be seen as an open interface to the specific random process that models ebit generation and it is treated hereafter as a Poisson process --- which in our discrete model becomes a Poissonian random variable ---.
+For the sake of simplicity, we assume $a_{ij}(t)$ to have constant mean value $\alpha_{ij}\geq0$, i.e.\@ at every time step, $\alpha_{ij}$ ebits are generated on average.
 It should be noted that $\alpha_{ij}$ is the final generation rate after accounting for link-level imperfections --- finite brightness of the source, propagation losses, finite success probability of pair-generation BSMs, etc.\@ --- as a cascade of Poisson filtration processes, at the end of which we obtain a value for $\alpha_{ij}$.
 Thus, ebit generation is modeled by a direct enqueueing operation along the relevant queue.
 It should be noted that, since this operation models entanglement generation at the physical level, it only concerns physical queues.
 For virtual queues, $a_{ij}(t) = 0\,\forall\,t$.